jayabindu2004/CodeClauseInternship_StockMarketPrediction/README.md

 ### Skills and Tools:

-👉 Python for data preprocessing, model development, and evaluation.
+👉 Python for data preprocessing, model development, and evaluation. <br>
-👉 Libraries such as Pandas, NumPy, Matplotlib, and Seaborn for data manipulation and visualization.
+👉 Libraries such as Pandas, NumPy, Matplotlib, and Seaborn for data manipulation and visualization. <br>
-👉 Deep learning frameworks like TensorFlow or PyTorch for building and training LSTM models.
+👉 Deep learning frameworks like TensorFlow or PyTorch for building and training LSTM models.<br>
-👉 Knowledge of time-series analysis and financial indicators.
+👉 Knowledge of time-series analysis and financial indicators.<br>

 ### Snapshots